Orange-OpenSource/ods-flutter/docs/components/navigationBar.md

 > **OdsNavigationItem implementation**

-You can add a native Flutter icons, an svg or png image  : select icon type (svg or png or icon)
+You can add a native Flutter icons, an svg or png image  : identify the 3 examples based on your need to use icons

 Source code: